laravel-ready/open-google-translate/README.md

 Simple Google Translate API implementation without an API key.
 This package provides only one method: translate() and a simple translation interface over `https://translate.googleapis.com/translate_a/single?` endpoint.
 This is an open API.
 This package is not using the cloud API version.

+## 🚀 Demo

+You can see a demo of this package in the [Google Translate Clone](https://tailwindcomponents.com/component/google-translate-clone-template/landing)

 ## 📜 Usage

 ```php